 This show brings you tips and tricks about the conference and gives you an inside look as we get closer to the show.

-Stay tuned for each episode as they are always chalk full of great info.
+Stay tuned for each episode as they are always chock full of great info.

 The official agenda has been published.
 This gives us a glimpse at the structure of the show.